Stake using Creditcoin CLI

 Continue? (y/n): y

-After continuing, the Wizard will create all required extrinsics (i.e. transactions) and communicate with the node to pair it with the stash and controller accounts.
+After continuing, the Wizard will create all required extrinsics (i.e. transactions) and communicate with the node to pair it with the stash account.

 Once the transactions are sent, the new validator should be in the waiting queue.